Moles (Melanocytic Naevi)

 About Moles & Melanocytic Naevi

 Moles can be found all over the body.
 They are small lesions on the skin that are normally brown, but they may be skin-coloured or blue/black in colour.
-They are actually a collection of cells called melanocytes, which produce the colour or pigment in the skin.
+Moles may be flat or raised.
+They are actually a collection of skin cells called melanocytes, which produce the colour or pigment in the skin.
 People with light or fair skin will often have more moles than people with darker skin.
 The average adult has around 30 moles by the time they are 30 years of age.

 Moles can change in number and appearance.
 Some moles fade away or fall off later in life, often you don’t even notice.
 They also sometimes respond to hormonal changes, for example during pregnancy, when moles can become slightly darker in appearance.
 As we get older from around 40 to 50 years of age some may disappear.